fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Remove-AzureRmSiteRecoveryStorageClassificationMapping.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSiteRecoveryStorageClassificationMapping** cmdlet removes a storage classification mapping from azure_2 Site Recovery.
+The **Remove-AzureRmSiteRecoveryStorageClassificationMapping** cmdlet removes a storage classification mapping from Azure Site Recovery.

 ## EXAMPLES